isabelladeleon12/sonic-frr/doc/developer/building-frr-for-fedora.rst

    MPLS must be invidividually enabled on each interface that requires it.
 See the example in the config block above.

-Load the modifed sysctls on the system:
+Load the modified sysctls on the system:

 .. code-block:: console